Art as a cult

 Overall, whether as a propaganda tool, to create an environment conducive to a religious experience or as a result of a ban, art history has been heavily influenced by religion.

-There are a lot of debates about prehistoric art, and it is impossible to know with certainty if their art is religious in any way, but the sculptures called “Venus figures” found all over Europe are often interpreted as a religious figure as well.
+There are debates about prehistoric art, and it is impossible to know with certainty if their art is religious in any way, but the sculptures called “Venus figures” found all over Europe are often interpreted as a religious figure as well.

 To me, it makes sense that art and religion are entwined.
 I was raised a catholic but it didn’t stick and I am not religious any more.
 However I feel that these days, my religion is art.
 I never experienced a mystical or spiritual experience through religion, but I feel that it happens to me through art.
 It takes me out of my body as if some other power is pushing me to create.
 It’s very humbling.
 I feel a spiritual experience too when I look and interpret some works of art.
 It’s teaching me lessons about what it means to be alive and how to make sense of the world, which I believe is one of the primary goals of religion.

 With the zeal of the newly converted I want to spread the good news about art like Christians spread the word about Jesus.
 Did you know?
 Art can give your life meaning!
 It can soothe your pains and make you bigger than you are but also selfless because you just become a conduit for creation.
 Try art, it is the answer.
 I am always baffled at why people wouldn’t.
 People say they don’t have time as if they didn’t spend hours wasting time on their phone.
-Or they say they are bad at it, as if the point was the product and not the process.
+Or they say they are bad at it, as if it mattered.

 Venus of Laussel, around 23,000 BC